JohnRising/docs/docs/packages/bundler/rpc-methods.md

 ---

-### `eth_supportedEntryPoints`
+### Supported EntryPoints

 Returns an array of supported [EntryPoint](../../introduction/erc-4337-overview.md#entrypoint) addresses as specified in the [configuration](./configure.md).
-The first element is the Bundler client's preferred EntryPoint.
+The first element is the bundler's preferred EntryPoint.

 #### Request